 The Romanian Tourism Board, if there is such a thing, should be outraged that two of the most visible Romanian movies in the past couple years paint the country as a bleak, rundown Eastern European hell.
 And, look, I don't need to hear about how the communist regime in Romania was one of the last to fall in Eastern Europe and how the country is just trying to find its footing.
 That has no bearing on the fact that I think Romania is a shithole, and I would never want to visit.
 I want to be wrong.
 I really do.

 Has anybody reading this ever been to Romania?
 Is it a shithole?
 And, look, I don't want to hear about how there's one city in Romania on the coast that's beautiful and lush.
 What about the country as a whole?

 Are there any Romanians reading this?
 Care to jump to your country's defense?
 Or do you hate it and want to get out?
-I checked my Google Analytics, and during the course of 2009 this blog received a remarkable (considering) 344 hits from Romania!
+I checked my Google Analytics, and last year this blog received a remarkable (considering) 344 hits from Romania!
 (Five of those hits are from the town of Vaslui, where Police, Adjective is set!)
 I know some of you are reading!
 I want to love your country!
 I really do!
 Make me love your country!
 And demand that your filmmakers start pumping out hilarious Romanian comedies!
 (Um...wait a minute...Police, Adjective IS a comedy?
 Seriously?)

 Maybe Romanian-born NPR commentator Andrei Codrescu can clear things up for me?
 Mr. Codrescu, is Romania a shithole?!
 And was that Romanian abortion movie a comedy too?!